14 April 2020

 JUVENTUS WOMEN FIRST TEAM

 All Juventus Women's activities - matches and training - has been suspended until a date yet to be confirmed

-UNDER 19 - All the matches of the Primavera 1 TIM Championship are suspended until April 3.
-Training has also been suspended, and the Youth League game against Real Madrid, initially scheduled for 11 March, has been postponed to a later date.
+UNDER 19 - All the matches of the Primavera 1 TIM Championship are suspended, along with training.
+The Youth League game against Real Madrid, initially scheduled for 11 March, has been postponed to a later date.

 The games of Matchday 6 of the eFootball.Pro tournament, in which Juventus is participating in, initially scheduled for Saturday 7th March, has been postponed to a date to be determined.